US Open champion Dominic Thiem out of Wimbledon with injured wrist

-Reigning U.S. Open champion Dominic Thiem pulled out of Wimbledon and two other tournaments Thursday because of an injured right wrist.
+Reigning US Open champion Dominic Thiem pulled out of Wimbledon and two other tournaments on Thursday because of an injured right wrist.

-Thiem would have been seeded No. 4 at the All England Club, where main-draw action begins Monday.
+Thiem would have been seeded No 4 at the All England Club, where main-draw action begins on Monday.

+“I’m going to do everything the doctors say in order to recover as quickly as possible,” Thiem said.

 The 27-year-old from Austria retired during the opening set of his first match at the Mallorca Open grass-court tuneup tournament this week, citing his wrist.